• Skip to main content

 RA

 If it seems like your rheumatoid arthritis or RA is aggravated by cold weather, you’re not alone.
 Researchers have been unable to find a strong link between cold weather and increased arthritis pain.
-But they speculate that falling temperatures lead to a drop in barometric pressure.
+However, they speculate that falling temperatures lead to a drop in barometric pressure.
 This causes tendons, muscles and tissues to swell, causing pain in joints impacted by arthritis.

 But winter’s chill doesn’t mean putting all your plans on ice.
 Understanding RA helps you take steps to minimize discomfort.